-What is the Ketogenic Diet?
 There are, of course, diets that have been formulated with specific goals in mind.
 The ketogenic diet, for instance, is one currently popular diet that has a number of benefits associated with it.
 Similar to the Atkins and other low-carb diets, the ketogenic diet is one that is low-carb and high-fat – the carbohydrate intake is lessened and replaced with heightened fat intake.
 While this might seem counterintuitive, the diet is known for the result of this reduction of carbs: putting the body in a specific metabolic state known as ketosis, from which the diet gets its name.
+Here’s a complete keto diet guide for beginners to help you understand what ketogenic diet is and how it works.

 The ketogenic diet is actually older than many think – it was first developed in 1924 by Dr. Russell Wilder, and actually became known for being effective in helping treat epilepsy.
 From then to now, the main high-fat/low-carb feature of the diet has been seen to provide the effect of lowering glucose levels in the blood and increasing insulin resistance.
 There is also a heightened bodily efficiency in burning fat for energy – and turning fat into ketones, which can supply energy to the brain.